 Areas of counselling I deal with

 Please get in touch to discuss your needs and what you would like to get out of therapy, either by phone, or email.
-We ca discuss how you would like to progress from there.
-Initial sessions are offered at £20 for 50 minutes, where we discuss your needs further and complete any required paperwork.
+We can discuss how you would like to progress from there.
+Initial sessions are offered at £40 for 50 minutes, where we discuss your needs further and complete any required paperwork.
 From there we can arrange regular therapy at a time suitable for you.
-Sessions thereafter are £40 per 50 mins.

 You can have a look at my website for any further information you would like.